I simplified my design process. Started charging double. Here's the system.

 Let's be honest, you and I know how to design, right?
 So let's talk about the most important thing.

-The first thing is to focus on results, not perfection.
+Focus on results, not perfection.
 I used to spend hours perfecting one design.
 When I showed it to the client, they often asked, "Did you try this or that?"
 Even if I explained, they still wanted to see those versions.

 In my design process, I always create multiple design variants.
 I don't delete my designs, even if they look worse.
-This way, I can show my client how I moved from A to B. Trust my process.
-If a client asks, "Did you try this?"
-I can always say, "Yes, here is that version."
+This way, I can show my client how I moved from A to B.

-Secondly, once the idea, structure, and story are clear, complete the layout.
+Once the idea, structure, and story are clear, complete the layout.
 Now you can spend time adding details.
 My advice is to avoid perfectionism at the beginning.

 Remember: Your time is valuable.
-Make sure you’re getting paid for your worth
+Make sure you're getting paid for your worth.

 See you in another one!